NICTA/serene/README.md

 ```

 ## Schema Matcher Models
 The model endpoint controls the parameters used for the Schema Matcher classifier.
-The Schema Matcher takes a list of classes, and attempts to assign them to the columns of a dataset.
-If a column is known, use labelData to indicate the class to the ColumnID in the dataset.
-The features, modelType and resamplingStrategy can be modified.
+The Schema Matcher takes a list of `classes`, and attempts to assign them to the columns of a dataset.
+If a column is known, use `labelData` to indicate the class to the ColumnID in the dataset.
+The `features`, `modelType` and `resamplingStrategy` can be modified.
 ```
 # List models
 curl localhost:8080/v1.0/model